Beer Heights Light Railway

-Please note that the Beer Heights Light Railway will be closed from Sunday 30th October 2016 – Monday 3rd April 2017.
+Please note that the Beer Heights Light Railway is now closed for the winter and will reopen on Monday 3rd April 2017.

 Having been gradually extended over the years, the line forms a complex, convoluted circuit now one mile in length.
 Passenger trains start and finish at the terminus of Much Natter Station, just inside the main Garden entrance.
 The route starts off through the formal gardens, includes many bridges, extensive sidings and a lengthy tunnel.
 Following this, the train seems to go out into the countryside and passes the new Deepwater station.
 Here passengers may choose to alight to enjoy the tranquillity of Lake Charlotte, the beautiful wildlife pond in Wildway Park, where there is also a nature walk and fitness trail.
 The train then passes a branch line which zig-zags down very steep gradients to the Beer Mine.